alfovo/alfovo.github.io/_posts/2023-09-12-mysterious-flapping-of-ids.md

 thumbnail: /assets/img/gouache/summer_tree_thumbnail.png
 ---

-This week I solved and extremely satisfying bug that caused a single user's activity on the Khan Academy website and mobile application to be incorrectly associated with multiple users.
-I’d like to do a future presentation on this bug at Tech Confluence, but here are some of the more juicy details, still fresh in my mind.
+This week I solved an extremely satisfying bug that caused a single user's activity on the Khan Academy website and mobile application to be incorrectly associated with multiple users.
+Eventually I’d like to present it to Tech Confluence, but while it's still fresh in my mind, here are the juicy details.

 ## What’s a Browsing Session?

 A user's browsing session represents the time that user is active on the application.
-We set it when they first land on the site or open the mobile app, via a `browsing_session_id` cookie in Fastly, our CDN, and reset it if they've been inactive for 30 minutes or log out.
+We set it when they first land on the site or open the mobile app, via a `browsing_session_id` cookie in Fastly, our CDN, and we reset it if they've been inactive for 30 minutes or log out.

 ## What’s the bug?